-Bitvavo is cryptocurrency exchange from the Netherlands.
-Netherlands is in many ways one of the crypto-hubs in Europe.
-At this trading platform, you can currently trade 50+ different cryptocurrencies.
+Bitvavo is a cryptocurrency exchange from the Netherlands.
+It is registered with the Dutch Central Bank (DNB).
+The Netherlands is in many ways one of the crypto-hubs in Europe.
+At this trading platform, you can currently trade 175+ different cryptocurrencies.

 Bitvavo Trading Volume

-On the date of first writing this review (26 May 2020), Bitvavo stated on its website that it had a trading volume on the platform amounting to EUR 296 million (approximately USD 325.06 million) over the last 30 days.
-This equals roughly EUR 10 million (i.e. USD 10.98 million) per day which is a quite modest trading volume, albeit impressive for a newer exchange.
-However, the trading volumes have increased quite substantially since then.
-On the date of last updating this review (2 December 2021), Bitvavo's 24-hour trading volume was USD 372 million, according to Coinmarketcap.
+On the date of first writing this review (26 May 2020), Bitvavo stated on its website that it had a total exchanged volume of over EUR 100 billion on the platform.
+On the date of last updating this review 15 September 2022, Bitvavo's 24-hour trading volume was $126,640,507.80, according to Coinmarketcap.

 To our understanding, Bitvavo is not open to US-investors.
 For any investors interested in picking a new crypto exchange, just use our Exchange Filters and we'll guide you right.

 Bitvavo Trading View